Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Introduction

 In spite of that, it is important to revisit the CDDR in light of recently available observations.
 Since we have a new sample of baryon acoustic oscillation (BAO) measurements provided by the Dark Energy Spectroscopic Instrument~\cite{DESI:2024mwx,DESI:2025zgx}, along with existing measurements by the Sloan Digital Sky Survey (SDSS)~\cite{Gil-Marin:2016wya,eBOSS:2020gbb,eBOSS:2020tmo,Carvalho:2015ica,Alcaniz:2016ryy,Carvalho:2017tuu,deCarvalho:2017xye,deCarvalho:2021azj} and Dark Energy Survey (DES)~\cite{DES:2024pwq}, it is possible to use them as standard rulers, thus providing us $D_{\text{A}}(z)$, along with recent SN compilations, e.g. the Pantheon+ and SH0ES sample~\cite{Brout:2022vxf,Riess:2021jrx} as the probe of $D_{\text{L}}(z)$.
 In~\cite{Favale:2024sdq}, the authors explored the consistency of the CDDR using this combination of datasets, reporting hints at a potential deviation for it within $\sim 2\sigma$ confidence level, which the authors ascribed to possible tensions between SNe and BAO -- or perhaps internal inconsistencies among the BAO data subsets.
+More recently, in~\cite{Teixeira:2025czm}, it was shown that departures of the CDDR could solve the $H_0$ tension.

 Another possible explanation for this result relies on more exotic physical processes.
-In a recently proposed model, namely the minimally extended varying speed of light (meVSL)~\cite{Lee:2020zts}, we have $\tilde{c}(z) \propto (1+z)^{-b/4}$, which implies in a photon frequency shift that leads to a violation of the standard CDDR~\cite{Lee:2021xwh}.
+In a recently proposed model, namely the minimally extended varying speed of light (meVSL)~\cite{Lee:2020zts}, we have $\tilde{c}(z) \propto (1+z)^{-b/4}$, which implies in a photon frequency shift that leads to a violation of the standard CDDR~\cite{Lee:2021xwh} -- for alternative formulations of variable speed of light models in the literature, see \cite{Gupta:2023mgg,Nguyen:2024ddb}.
+We choose this VSL formulation because it maintains the CMB temperature evolution law $T \propto a^{-1}$, which is well constrained by observational data~\cite{Bengaly:2020vly,Ruchika:2025sbb}.
 Therefore, our goal in this work is to test the validity of the CDDR by probing $\eta(z)$ as a function of the redshift, where we adopt a combination of the aforementioned SN and BAO distance measurements to constrain the meVSL parameter $b$.

-The paper is organized as follows: in section 2 we describe theoretical framework, in section 3 we present the observational data.
+The paper is organised as follows: in section 2 we describe theoretical framework, in section 3 we present the observational data.
 In section 4 we detail the methodology deployed in our analysis, in section 5 we show our observational results, and in section 6 we provide our discussion and concluding remarks.